 Find information on this page regarding lesson planning, running discussion sections and labs, fostering and maintaining student engagement, collaborating with supervisors and peer TAs, and accessing the campus resources available to support you as individuals and as instructors.

 The GSD Program is an initiative of the Office of the Provost, the Graduate School, and the Center for Teaching and Learning (CTL).
 We support graduate students in preparing for intellectual leadership in future careers, in designing engaging learning experiences for their students, and in advancing an energetic culture of teaching and learning at UT.
-GSD provides opportunities to advance graduate students’ pedagogical, academic, and professional progress, including support for crafting a teaching statement; drafting a diversity, equity, and inclusion statement; and creating a teaching portfolio.
+GSD provides opportunities to advance graduate students’ and postdocs' pedagogical, academic, and professional progress, including support for crafting a teaching statement; drafting a diversity, equity, and inclusion statement; and creating a teaching portfolio as they prepare for their future teaching careers.

 Graduate Student Development Programs and Services